Fina estampa (song): Cover versions

 The song is among Granda's most famous and has become known internationally.

 Brazilian artist Caetano Veloso, winner of nine Latin Grammy Awards, covered the song as the title track for his 1994 album, Fina Estampa.
 Veloso's Fina Estampa album was so successful that he also produced and released a live version, Fina Estampa Ao Vivo.

 Tania Libertad, recipient of the Latin Grammy Lifetime Achievement Award, also covered "Fina estampa" on multiple recordings, including her 1983 tribute to Granda, Lo Inolvidable de Chabuca Granda, and on her 1997 album Libertad de Manzanero.

+The "Los Hispanos" Puerto Rican quartet covered the song in their 1965 album "Fiesta de las Américas".
+The album is a selection of songs from several Latin-American countries and "Fina Estampa" was selected to represent Perú.

 Salsa artist Celia Cruz recorded the song for her 1974 album, La Ceiba, and it was also later included on The Very Best of Celia Cruz.

 "Fina estampa" was also popularized in ranchera versions by Aida Cuevas and Lucha Villa.

 The Peruvian operatic tenor Juan Diego Flórez, backed by the Fort Worth Symphony Orchestra, covered the song for his 2006 crossover album of Latin American standards.
 Critic James Manheim of AllMusic described Flórez as "completely at home" in his "delightful" rendition of the song.

+The French singer Juliette Noureddine also covered this song in her 2008 album Bijoux & babioles.